Improve your Health, Function, Beauty

 Poor Jaw Alignment

-A poor bite could potentially results in a poor smile and less attractive facial profile, retracted chin, accelerate aging of the face, poor facial symmetry, nasal deviation, forward head posture and neck pain
+Poor tooth alignment could potentially results in poor jaw alignment, less attractive facial profile, retracted chin, accelerate aging of the face, poor facial symmetry, nasal deviation, forward head posture and even neck and back pain

-A narrow smile or a deep bite could potentially retract the lower jaw towards the throat, minimize tongue space,make swallowing difficult, partially close upper airway, trigger mouth breathing, interrupt quality sleep and lead to a cascade of issues including brain fog and memory loss in adults and children.
+A narrow smile or a small upper jaw could potentially retract the lower jaw towards the throat, minimize tongue space,make swallowing difficult, partially close upper airway, trigger mouth breathing, interrupt quality sleep and lead to a cascade of issues including brain fog and memory loss in adults and children.

 Pain and headaches

-Spasm of the chewing muscles that expend from the temples into the neck can lead to poor neck alignment, TMJ noise or damage, tooth grinding, clenching and poor overall function and posture.
+Spasm of the chewing muscles that expend from the temples into the neck is often associated with a poor bite alignment or crooked teeth which could lead to poor neck alignment, TMJ noise or damage, tooth grinding, clenching and poor overall body function and posture.

 It's all connected...

 Changes in the facial symmetry, persistent headaches, jaw pain, jaw noise, ear pain, difficulty chewing, neck pain, poor posture and poor sleep can affect patients both physically and mentally.
-We bring awareness and extra training for dentists so they understand the connection between Occlusion, breathing, sleep and TMJ disorders, so they can provide their patients with optimal long lasting solutions.
+Myoaligner is committed to bringing awareness to patients and dentists, so they understand the intimate connection between Occlusion (bite) , breathing, sleep disorders and TMJ disorders.
 Unless your dentists completed extra training after dental school, they might not know that many of the symptoms that you experience, could be traced back to the mouth and treatable with noninvasive and functional solutions.

 Don't delay your consultation any longer!